Circles (Andrea song): Background

+According to Andrea during an interview at the London Eurovision Party, Andrea said, “[The emotions] are coming from deep within.
+Because, you know, I don’t like to expose that part of myself very often because it’s personal, you know.
+But I do like to share it when it’s time for people to feel less alone.
+So I think I captured that very good with the song because we’re all going through something, in a situation we don’t like and we can’t necessarily change it right away — it’s hard work and a process — but when we do, we feel better, we feel freer, and just happier in general.”

 Eurovision Song Contest 2022

 Za Evrosong 2022

 A submission period was opened for interested artists and composers to submit their entries between 10 December 2021 and 16 January 2022.
 MRT received 47 submissions at the closing of the deadline.
 Six entries were selected by a special jury from the submissions and were announced on 21 January 2022.
 The competing entries were released to the public on 28 January 2022.

 The six competing artists and songs were presented to the public on 28 January 2022 during the MRT programme Stisni Plej.
 The public was able to vote online for their favorite entry until 4 February 2022.
 The final of Za Evrosong 2022 took place on 4 February 2022 at the MRT Studio 1 and was hosted by Jana Burčeska and Aleksandra Jovanovska.
 A 50/50 combination of the online vote and an international jury panel.

 "Circles" would score 20 points, scoring 12 points from the jury and 8 points from the televote.
 While another competing song, "Superman" by Viktor Apostolovski would also score 20 points, "Circles" scored more points with the jury, with "Superman" only getting 8 from the jury.
-The song would win the contest, and as a result, will represent Macedonia at the Eurovision Song Contest 2022.
+The song would win the contest, and as a result, represented Macedonia at the Eurovision Song Contest 2022.